EIAgov/NEMS/README.md

 - From the NEMS GitHub repository, clone or download the NEMS [main remote branch](https://git.eia.gov/oea/NEMS/-/wikis/Git-101:-NEMS-Initialization).
 - You can find specific libraries to install as part of Cygwin, R, and Python in a separate document with additional installation details.

-## Licenses _Replace with information from OA_
+## Licenses

-The NEMS code, as distributed here, is governed by the XXXXX license.
+The NEMS code, as distributed here, is governed by the licenses listed [here](https://github.com/eiagov).

 ## Getting help